A new £50 note will celebrate the work of computer scientist Alan Turning, the Bank of England has announced.

 His success in the field was fundamental in securing victory in the Battle of the Atlantic, and widely believed to have shortened the length of the war.

 Despite his pioneering work, Turing was never fully recognised for his role due the fact he was gay, which at the time was a crime in the United Kingdom.
-The government later apologised for past treatment of homosexuals and hewas posthumously pardoned by the Queen, having been convicted of gross indecency for his relationship with a man.
+The government later and hewas posthumously pardoned by the Queen, having been convicted of gross indecency for his relationship with a man.

 Mark Carney, Governor of the Bank of England, said: "Alan Turing was an outstanding mathematician whose work has had an enormous impact on how we live today.